 There are a total of nine assessed areas to address which include interest or pleasure in doing things, poor appetite or overeating, trouble concentrating on things, etc.

-American Psychology Association.
-Centre for Epidemiological Studies: Depression.
+- American Psychological Association.
+Center for Epidemiological Studies-Depression.

-Dunlop, B.W., Li, T., Kornstein, S.G., et. al. (2010).
-Correlation between patient and clinician assessments of depression severity in the Prevent study.
-Psychiatry Res.
+- NIH.
+Correlation between patient and clinician assessments of depression severity in the PREVENT study.

-Garcia-Batista, Z.E., Guerra-Peña, K., Cano-Videl, A., Herrera-Martinez, S.X., Medrano, L.A.
-(2018).
+- NIH.
 Validity and reliability of the Beck Depression Inventory (BDI-II) in general and hospital population of Dominican Republic.
-Plos One.